 In 2011 Hi-Rez Studios started the closed beta stage for Tribes: Ascend, which was then released in April 2012.
 Like previous Tribes titles, it too featured skiing, jetpacks, large outdoor maps and popular game modes such as CTF, TDM, and Arena.
 Like Tribes: Vengeance, game critics praised Ascend and gave it high marks, though the game received mixed reactions from seasoned Tribes players.

 Not long after the release of Tribes: Ascend, a number of community-developed FPS-Zs started to emerge.
 Project Freefall technically started development during Ascend's closed beta by Cameron West, also known as Ignorance or Saccaed.
-Development on Project Freefall started in early 2012 originally on Unreal Engine 3, and was briefly ported to Unity before switching back after Unreal Engine 4 was released.
+Development on Project Freefall started in early 2012 originally on Unreal Engine 3, and was briefly ported to Unity before switching to Unreal Engine 4.
 Freefall features both skiing and jetpacks, and aims to be very open to modders.
 Each public build also comes with its source code for those interested.

 Former Tribes player and Ascension developer Rooster128 revealed Project Teamsky in early 2013.
 Early videos showed a game similar to Tribes, at least from a movement-standpoint.
 While not much information regarding Project Teamsky has emerged, Rooster128 recently shared new images on the project's forum.

 Also in early 2013 saw the early development stages of Legacy FPS, or Legacy, by another Tribes player known as SmoothP.
 Developed using Unity, Legacy mainly focused on creating a stand-alone version of the popular Tribes 2 game mode Team Rabbit 2.
 While the game saw a brief duration of popularity within the Tribes community, ultimately development slowed down to a point where the community lost interest and moved on.
-Developer SmoothP showed interest in continuing development as late as April 2014, however no updates have been released since then.
+Developer SmoothP eventually came back and started releasing updates in late 2017, rekindling some interest within the community.

-Project Z started development sometime during 2013 by former Legions: Overdrive developers, who now go by Archetype Studios.
+Midair (formerly known as Project Z) started development sometime during 2013 by former Legions: Overdrive developers, who now go by Archetype Studios.
 While the project originally began as a port of Legions: Overdrive to Unity in 2012, it eventually grew into its own separate game roughly a year later.
-As their website states, Tribes and Legions players will feel at home since Project Z will emphasize freedom of movement and a focus on competitive and casual team play.
-Currently the game is still under development, and recently revealed their website and first concept art to the public.
-It had its first public showing at PAX Prime 2014 in Seattle, WA on August 30, 2014.
+As their website states, Tribes and Legions players will feel at home since Midair will emphasize freedom of movement and a focus on competitive and casual team play.
+Currently the game is still under development, and recently entered the closed beta / Early Access phase.
+It is currently slated for a Q1 2018 release.

 No blogs were found matching the criteria specified.
 We suggest you try the blog list with no filter applied, to browse all available.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.